traefik/traefik/docs/configuration/backends/file.md

 - [Rules in a Separate File](/configuration/backends/file/#rules-in-a-separate-file)
 - [Multiple `.toml` Files](/configuration/backends/file/#multiple-toml-files)

+The configuration file allows managing both backends/frontends and HTTPS certificates (which are not [Let's Encrypt](https://letsencrypt.org) certificates generated through Træfik).

 ## Simple

 Add your configuration at the end of the global configuration file `traefik.toml`: